 Students living in Lenton can play a huge role in improving waste management across Nottingham.
 The University works with the council to let students know when their bins will be collected and remind every tenant that they risk a £80 fine if their bins are left in the street.
 Students are also given advice on the City Council's recycling programmes.

-As seen here, students and local residents regularly meet over a cup of tea and a slice of cake to ensure strong community relationships and discuss how a safe, friendly and clean environment can be maintained.
+As seen in this video, students and local residents regularly meet over a cup of tea and a slice of cake to ensure strong community relationships and discuss how a safe, friendly and clean environment can be maintained.

 Read on to find out more about the Lenton and Dunkirk tea parties.

 The most common complaint from local residents is the noise made by students living off campus.

 In response students taking part in the Nottingham Advantage Award ran an awareness campaign to remind those living off campus to consider the effect noise can have on their neighbours.

 Our latest student-run campaign encourages students and permanent residents to get to know each other over a cup of strawberry tea.